judgej/jquery-maxsubmit/README.md

 ### Client-side JavaScript

-The simplest way to implement the check is to use this JavaScript in the jQuery ready()
+The simplest way to implement the check is to use this JavaScript in your jQuery ready()
 function:

     $('form').maxSubmit({max_count: 1000});